 - The first set of criteria discuss the email sending parameters – “From name”, “From email”, and “Reply-to address.”

 - The second set discusses email deliverability criteria – Availability of pre-configured email providers, email stats such as open and click rates and bounce address.
 I’ll also mention if the plugin allows you to retry sending failed email deliveries.

-- Finally, the last set discusses (for lack of a better nomenclature) other criteria – Such as debug logging, the ability to import and export plugin settings and email alerts.
+- Finally, the last set discusses (for lack of a better nomenclature) other criteria – such as debug logging, the ability to import and export plugin settings and email alerts.